iPad Information for 1st Year Parents / Guardians and Students of Carrigallen Vocational School 2022 – 2023

 - Currys PC World (Blanchardstown) has an official Apple Shop

 Apple Online StoreAll the current iPads can be bought directly from Apple and can be engraved with your name and delivered to your home: apple.com / apple.ie website

-These models are no longer in production by Apple but the software and updates are still being supported and they are freely available in AAR stores
+Some of these models are no longer in production by Apple but the software and updates are still being supported and they may be available for sale in AAR stores:

 – iPad 6th Generation (2018)